Skip to main content

 I'm still learning.
 Still refining my ability to spot quality.
 Still discovering new sellers and better items.
 But I'm no longer that person buying the same disappointing cargo pants every few months.
 I've invested in pieces that work, that last, that justify their cost through daily utility.

-The CNFans Spreadsheet isn't magic—it's a tool.
+The 100buy Spreadsheet isn't magic—it's a tool.
 But used thoughtfully, with patience and research, it's helped me build a utility wear collection I'm genuinely proud of.
 Not because it's expensive or branded, but because every piece earns its place through quality and function.

 If you're tired of disposable fashion and ready to invest in pieces that actually last, start with one item.
 Do the research.
 Study the QC photos.
 Read the reviews.
 Take your time.
 The right cargo pants are out there, waiting to become the most-worn item in your wardrobe.